 Guilt.
 We have talked about it from a lot of different angles around here.
 We have talked about the shoulda, woulda, couldas.
 We have talked about regret, about guilt after an overdose death, and about how to find self-forgiveness when we are grieving.
 Just when you thought there was no way we could keep talking about it, last week we got an email asking about another aspect of guilt: survivor guilt.
-You ask, we answer, so today we are bringing you a post breaking down the ins and outs of survivor guilt.
+You ask and we answer, so today we are bringing you a post breaking down the ins and outs of survivor guilt.
 We promise this will be the last post on guilt (okay, maybe not the last post on guilt forever, but at least for at least a month or two).
 Oh, and if you clicked on this post because you were confused and thought we were talking about LeBron James’ show Survivor’s Remorse, sorry to disappoint.
 But don’t worry, reddit has your back.

 Okay, so, survivor guilt.
 This is a complicated topic, so I am going to give you a quick outline of where we are going with this post.
 First, what the heck is survivor guilt?
 Next, what are some circumstances when survivors’ guilt is common and what does it look like?
 Finally, what do you DO about survivors’ guilt?

-What the Heck is Survivors’ Guilt?
+What is Survivors’ Guilt?

-On a basic level survivor guilt is exactly what it sounds like: a sense of deep guilt that comes when one survives something.
+On a basic level, survivor guilt is exactly what it sounds like: a sense of deep guilt that comes when one survives something.
 If you have heard of survivor guilt before what likely comes to mind is survivors of wars, natural disasters or other traumas.
 Survivor guilt was actually first documented and discussed after the Holocaust and what has become clear in the decades that have followed is that survivors’ guilt is far more common than was initially understood.
 Survivor guilt was previously a diagnosis in the DSM, but was removed and now is a symptom of PTSD.
 That said, one can experience survivor guilt independent of a PTSD diagnosis.

 What makes survivor guilt especially complex is that the experience varies dramatically for each individual.
 Whether a person experiences survivor guilt, its duration and its intensity all vary from person to person.
-But the underlying feelings are similar: feeling guilt that you survived when someone else died and that you do not deserve to live when another person did not.
-In some cases this includes feeling you could have done more to save another person, in other cases it is feeling guilt that another person died saving you (a circumstance recently covered in the media after the Colorado movie theater shooting, where three men died protecting their girlfriends).
+But the underlying feelings are similar: feeling guilty that you survived when someone else died and that you do not deserve to live when another person did not.
+In some cases, this includes feeling you could have done more to save another person, in other cases it is feeling guilty that another person died saving you (a circumstance recently covered in the media after the Colorado movie theater shooting, where three men died protecting their girlfriends).

 So when might one experience survivor guilt?